LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 Please note: For this lesson, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

-Type these two commands into your shell:
+Type these two commands into your shell, replacing `Savvy Librarian` and the email address with your own:

 ~~~
 $ git config --global user.name "Savvy Librarian"